-The present report aims at contributing to these objectives with the first review of stakeholders' needs and actions in the field.
+The present report contributes to these objectives with the review of stakeholders' needs and actions in the field.
 For stakeholder we mean a person, group, or organization involved in or affected by a course of action [1].
 In the field of health and social care, this broad category includes patients, communities, providers, researchers, advocacy groups, and policy makers.
 Investigating their attitudes, needs and concrete actions in the field of AI and robotics is crucial in that it allows to shed light on societal demands and broad attitudes and positions towards new technologies.
 The diffusion of the latter is often shaped by stakeholders' needs and actions.
-In what follows we thus provide a first review based on desk research and a first round of pilot interviews.
+In what follows we thus provide an up-to-date review based on desk research, two rounds of pilot interviews, and the information collected through two focus groups carried out by the Sant'Anna research team.

 A preliminary qualification of the research strategy and methods used here is needed.
-As shown by the literature review, much of the analysis is focused on the sub-field of home care.
+As shown by the first literature review included in Deliverable 4.7, much of the analysis is focused on the sub-field of home care.
 The latter is a critical case in that it is a field where the number of stakeholders is particularly high.
 Patients, their relatives, and home care givers represent key target groups of the new technologies.
 At the same time, care activities at home are complex due to the need for interaction of different actors.
-Thus, their coordination is crucial for the services to address effectively medical and assistance needs.
+Thus, their coordination is crucial for the services to address effectively medical, and assistance needs.
 For those reasons, in what follows we thus mainly refer to home care cases.

-As for the target groups to review, FIT4MEDROB refers to four main categories: clinicians, representative of scientific organisations, final users (and their relatives) and policymakers.
+As for the target groups to review, FIT4MEDROB refers to four main categories: clinicians, representatives of scientific organisations, final users (i.e. patients and caregivers) and policymakers.
 The literature, especially from northern Europe, tends to simplify the same targets and refers to three main groups: professional care workers (like nurses, and physicians), managers (including clinicians), and final users.
 In what follows we refer to these simplified types of targets.

-As for the exploratory interviews, we have focused on one single category: clinicians.
-The latter are extremely relevant at the actual stage of diffusion of AI and robotics.
+As for the exploratory interviews and focus groups, we have involved mainly clinicians and Third Sector Organisation (TSO) representatives.
+Clinicians are extremely relevant at the actual stage of diffusion of AI and robotics.
 As we show in the next pages, in Italy and many European countries, robotics and digital technologies are not particularly widespread.
 Much of the evidence collected so far refers to pilot experiments and exploratory projects that test new technologies - especially robots - to address critical health conditions.
 The same new technologies are thus emerging but still need to be further spread.
 In this context, the role of clinicians is crucial.
-They drive, to many respects, experimental projects.
-They participate to the first diffusion of new technologies while observing the needs of the users and the potential limits to the further diffusion of new practices.
-Consequently, this category is extremely important to be investigated through the collection of few exploratory interviews.
+They drive experimental projects.
+They participate in the first diffusion of new technologies while observing the needs of the users and the potential limits to the further diffusion of new practices.
+Consequently, this category is extremely important to be investigated through the collection of a few exploratory interviews.